db-at-home/ansible-auto/README.md

 ## prepend to path in .zprofile

-Add these to the .zprofile and source it
+Add these to the ond of your .zprofile and then source it

   path=('~/.local/bin' $path)
   export PATH